solana-labs/tour-de-sol/gitbook/participation/dry-run-6.md

 ## Timeline

-### Epoch 0 to 9: Connect and delegate  \(approx. 1 hour, 30 minutes\)
+### Epoch 0 to 99: Connect, delegate, stake warmup \(approximately 24 hours\)

-When the cluster boots, validators will have approximately 1 hour 30 minutes to connect and delegate 1 SOL of stake to themselves.
+When the cluster boots, validators will have over 24 hours to connect and delegate 1 SOL of stake to themselves

-### Epoch 10 to 13: Stake warmup \(approx. 2 hours\)

-The new validator stake will take 3-4 epochs \(~2 hours\) to warmup.
-During this time the stake of the Solana boot nodes will be reduced as well.

-### Epoch 14+: Ramp TPS rounds begin! \(approx. 1-2 hours per round\)
+### Epoch 100+: Ramp TPS rounds begin! \(approx. 1-2 hours per round\)

 Now that all validator stake is active, the Ramp TPS program will begin running the rounds of increasing transactions-per-second until the cluster dies.
 Each round starts with of 20 minutes of solid transactions.
 After 20 minutes all validators that remain with the cluster will receive an additional stake delegation.
 This new stake will also take 3-4 epochs to warm up, and once warm up is complete the next round commences with an increased transaction rate.